innolitics/rdm/rdm/init_files/documents/software_plan.md

     Complete these verification steps, filling in the release record that was started during the [Release - Planning activity](#release---planning):

     - Search the codebase and documentation for the sequence "TODO" comments.
-Address any that must be fixed prior to this release. none of them need to be fixed for this release.
+Address any that must be fixed prior to this release.
+None of them need to be fixed for this release.
 Address any comments
     - Review change requests in GitLab.
 Check that all planned change requests have been implemented and integrated [[62304:5.6.2.a, 62304:5.6.2.b and 62304:9.7.c]].
 If there are unimplemented change requests, either move them to the next release or implement them prior to continuing the release activity.
     - Review outstanding problem reports.
 Confirm that none of the known anomalies result in unacceptable risk [[62304:5.8.3, and 62304:5.8.4]].
 Confirm that any problem reports that were fixed are closed [[62304:9.7.a]].
     - The outputs of each activity are in a consistent state [[62304:5.1.6.c, 62304:5.1.6.d, and 62304:5.8.6]].